ezsolti/feign/README.md

 # FEIGN: a package to estimate the geometric efficiency of  gamma spectroscopy setups in spent nuclear fuel measurements

-``feign`` is a python package for estimating the geometric efficiency in passive gamma spectroscopy measurments of spent nuclear fuel assemblies.
+``feign`` is a python package for estimating the geometric efficiency in passive gamma spectroscopy measurements of spent nuclear fuel assemblies.
 It implements a 2D point-kernel method without build-up factors (ie. an "uncollided F5 tally" as known by MCNP users).
 The name feign implies that the program pretends to be a transport code, however it is rather a ray-tracing code.

 It is intended for nuclear safeguards specialists and nuclear engineers who want to get a quick estimate on the geometric efficiency in their passive gamma setup.
 It might be also useful to people working with passive gamma emission tomography of spent fuel.